Social media metrics are handy tools for event marketers! In this article, we explore 10 metrics you must know to make your next event a success.

 While they’re relatively simple once you understand how to use them, the metrics provided by social media platforms can be confusing.

+Measuring the right social media metrics is very important.
 The first set of metrics that you need to be aware of and track are engagement metrics.

 Think about how you learn about concerts in your city.
 Event managers are pushing their event pages — which often include details and links to ticketing sites — toward users in the area.